xdmushui/partner-center-sdk/develop/get-all-of-a-customer-s-orders.md

 ---
-title: Get a customer's orders
+title: Get all of a customer's orders
-description: Gets all of a customer's orders. ms.assetid: DF1E52F6-1A3D-4B26-8BCC-6E429410C662 ms.author: v-thpr ms.date: 12/15/2017
+description: Gets a collection of all the orders for a specified customer. ms.assetid: DF1E52F6-1A3D-4B26-8BCC-6E429410C662 ms.author: v-thpr ms.date: 12/15/2017